rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 readers.
 It should also be noted that screen reader users navigate Web pages significantly different to sighted users, preferring to navigate by headings, links, and other landmarks.

+### Seam

+> a seam is a place where you can alter behavior in your program without
+> editing in that place — Michael Feathers; Working Effectively with Legacy
+> Systems
+For more information, see [this article by Martin Fowler on the topic of seams](https://martinfowler.com/bliki/LegacySeam.html).